inflationcoin/inflationcoin/README.md

 InflationCoin - IFLT

 InflationCoin is an X11 PoW/PoS coin.
 It is a coin that integrated with true random super bonus block features.
-It uses high PoS as a way of coins fairly to the community.
+It uses high PoS as a way of distributing coins fairly to the community.

 - X11 hash algorithm, PoW/PoS mixed
 - 5 transaction confirmations